toerob/vscode-tads3tools/README.md

 Windows-specific instructions are [here](docs/installing-vscode-tads3-tools-on-windows.md).

+## Development

+This repository uses npm as the package manager.

+- Use `npm` for install, build, test, and publish workflows.
+- Do not add or update Yarn lockfiles for this project.

 ## Getting started

 Open a TADS 3 project folder in VS Code, or create one via the command palette (`Ctrl+Shift+P`): **"Tads3 command: Create a new Tads3 template project"**.